Joseph Stilwell: Burma retreat and offensive

 The Chinese and American commands were beset by a difference in strategies.
 Chiang, having fought against Japan since 1937, favored "defense in depth", an approach partially adopted by the British later in 1944.
 During the early stages of the conflict both the British and the Americans underestimated the Japanese.
 Captain Evans Carlson, after observing the Battle of Shanghai in 1937, called the Imperial Japanese Army "third rate", while Stilwell wanted to go on the offensive to save Burma.
 The Japanese divisions there were proficient in both jungle and offroad warfare.
 They successfully outmaneuvred the road-bound British, coordinated with air support, and exploited local anticolonial sentiments.

 The situation was not helped by miscommunication and insubordination.
 In February 1942, while retreating across the Sittaung River, the main British force left two brigades on the wrong side after prematurely blowing up the bridge.
 During an ambush against incoming Japanese at Pyinmana, only the Chinese 5th Army stayed in position.
 The British pulled back, fearing encirclement, while the Chinese 200th Division refused to rush in.

 The first step for Stilwell was the reformation of the Chinese Army.
 The reforms clashed with the delicate balance of political and military alliances in China, which kept Chiang in power.
 Reforming the army meant removing men who maintained Chiang's position as commander-in-chief.
 Chiang gave Stilwell technical overall command of some Chinese troops but worried that the new US-led forces would become yet another independent force outside of his control.
 Since 1942, members of his staff had continually objected to Chinese troops being used in Burma for what they viewed as returning the country to British colonial control.

-Chiang therefore sided with Major General Claire Lee Chennault's proposals for the war against the Japanese to be continued largely using existing Chinese forces supported by air forces, which Chennault assured Chiang to be feasible.
+Chiang therefore sided with Major General Claire Chennault's proposals for the war against the Japanese to be continued largely using existing Chinese forces supported by air forces, which Chennault assured Chiang to be feasible.
 The dilemma forced Chennault and Stilwell into competition for the valuable lend-lease supplies arriving over the Himalayas from British-controlled India, an obstacle referred to as "The Hump."